 You’ve just watched the sun slip below the horizon.
-The colors are fading, and you wonder - How long until it’s actually dark?
-Not just “kind of dusky,” but real, full-on night.
-It turns out, that depends on more than you might think.
+The colors are fading, and you wonder how long until it’s actually dark, not just “kind of dusky,” but real, full-on night.
+It turns out, that depends on more than you might think, and it ties closely to how twilight behaves after sunset.

 Why It Doesn’t Get Dark Right Away

 Even after the sun dips below the horizon, its light keeps scattering through the atmosphere.
-This stretch of time is called twilight.
-There are three stages of twilight, each a little dimmer than the last.
+This stretch of time is known as twilight.
+There are three stages, each a little dimmer than the last.
 The final stage, astronomical twilight, is when true darkness finally arrives.

 What Affects the Timing?

 Darkness doesn’t run on a fixed schedule.
-A few factors play into how long it takes:
+Several factors influence how long it takes:

 - Latitude: Closer to the equator?
 Darkness comes faster.
-Closer to the poles?
-Twilight lingers longer.
+Near the poles, twilight lingers, something especially noticeable during daylight-saving transitions.

 - Elevation: Higher up means you’ll see the sun longer, so darkness takes its time.

-- Obstructions: Mountains or buildings can hide the sun early, but sky light still hangs around.
+- Obstructions: Mountains or buildings can hide the sun early, but the sky’s glow still hangs around.

 The Twilight Breakdown